react-native-community/directory/README.md

 # Native Directory

-This is the repository for the code that runs http://native.directory.
-Native Directory is a website where you can look up repositories that are compatible with React Native.
+Native Directory is a website where you can see all of the libraries that are compatible with React Native.

+Visit https://www.native.directory/ to check it out.

 You are at the right place if: